Electric classic cars: iconic models reinvented for the 21st century

 British company RBW got off the ground in 2020, and plans to build brand-new electric sports cars using fresh MGB body shells and manufacturer-standard electric drivetrains and bodies.
 It was founded by businessman David Swain and draws on the engineering expertise of automotive component manufacturer Continental.

 The EV Roadster's 34.5kWh battery back is the same as that used in the Nissan Leaf, and sits under the bonnet in the space occupied by the engine in a regular MGB.
 The electric drivetrain, meanwhile, is mounted in a frame that fits within the rear bodywork without the need to cut any metal.
 RBW hopes to sell up to 30 EV Roadsters in 2021, and you can read our full feature and first drive of the car here.

 A few years back, Renault experimented with an open-top electric concept car based on its classic Renault 4 family hatchback.
 Called the 'e-Plein Air' (above), it's a nod to the Renault 4 Plein Air beach car of the 1960s.
 The powertrain and battery are from a Renault Twizy, giving the car 17bhp and a range of about 60 miles.
-Inside, the seats have been reupholstered with an eye-catching blue material, while a picnic hamper features in the rear.
+Inside, the seats have been reupholstered in eye-catching blue, while a picnic hamper features in the rear.

 Swind E Classic

 The Swind E Classic is an original Mini that has been converted to electric power by British outfit Swindon Powertrain.
 The company developed its own electric motor (which it will sell you in 'crate' form for £6,400 plus VAT) for the project.
 Priced from £79,000, the E Classic comes with a 24kWh battery, a driving range of around 120 miles and a charge time of four hours from a 7kW home wallbox charger.